bevyengine/rfcs/rfcs/52-unstable_features.md

 So you want to contribute a new feature to Bevy!
 You have a few paths available to you, depending on the scope of the feature:
 - A small feature with a clear implementation?
 Go ahead and open that PR!
-- A large feature with an open design space that could use some discution about how to implement it?
+- A large feature with an open design space that could use some discussion about how to implement it?
 A RFC would be good.
 - Something in between that would benefit from iterative work?
 Here come the unstable feature workflow for you!

 You will need to open a tracking issue to explain the new feature you want to add.
 If it looks good, you'll be ready to open that PR with a feature gate for your changes!